pdee/pdee/doc/commands-python-mode.rst

 py-beginning-of-list-pps
 ------------------------
 Go to the beginning of a list.
-Optional ARG indicates a start-position for `parse-partial-sexp'.
+Optional ARG indicates a start-position for ‘parse-partial-sexp’.
 Return beginning position, nil if not inside.

 py-forward-into-nomenclature